100 Notable alumni of

 -

-Omari Rasulala Spellman is an American-Lebanese professional basketball player who last played for Zenit Saint Petersburg of the Russian VTB United League.
+Omari Rasulala Spellman is an American-Lebanese professional basketball player for Beijing Ducks of the Chinese Basketball Association (CBA).
 He played college basketball for the Villanova Wildcats, winning a national championship in 2018.
 Spellman was drafted 30th overall by the Atlanta Hawks in the 2018 NBA draft.

 -